- Freshmen Students

 Q. Are transfer students required to submit high school transcripts?

-A. Transfer students with less than 24 hours of transfer credit will be required to submit a high school transcript.
-Transfer students with less than 15 hours of credit will be evaluated under the requirements for first-year student admission.
+A. Transfer students with less than 24 hours of transfer credit, or who have graduated high school within the past five years, will be required to submit a high school transcript.
+Transfer students with less than 15 hours of credit will be evaluated under the requirements for first-year student admission, and may be required to send official SAT/ACT scores.

 Q. Will TLU accept CLEP or AP credit?